GabrielCoetzee/MP3-Metadata-Editor/README.md

 This is a project I made in my free time, in order to apply a few design patterns and technologies that I have learned.
 While I did keep the SOLID principles in mind while coding, and try to follow them, whether this project is an violation of any of them, I`m not yet sure, but I am never truly done with any of my personal projects.
 As I improve, and become a better developer, I will come back to each of my projects, and improve upon them, or start over entirely.

 This project consists both of a Client and Server.

+(Please run your visual studio as Administrator when opening the solution containing the Server Code, this is in order to circumvent an 'AddressAccessDeniedException' when starting.)

 Technologies Used :